harryguiacorn/TradingView-Proprietary-Indicators/README.md

 ![BRK B_2022-10-25_12-34-26](https://user-images.githubusercontent.com/1398153/197763143-523ed510-b02b-4715-bea4-472ceb90acdc.png)

 ### Kijun Arrow ###
 This indicator paints an arrow below or above the candlestick when Kijun-sen changes to a new direction.
+The rest of the elements are bog-standard Ichimoku Cloud settings.
 ### Quantity Quality Commitment (QQC) ###
 The QQC aims to gauge the underlying strength of momentum by looking at 3 metrics: quantity, quality and commitment.
 * **Quantity**: a tally of bullish versus bearish candlesticks for defined periods.